-In section 300, indicate any funds expended in sections 100 and 200 on KBOR special projects.
+On the Special Projects Funds line, indicate any funds expended in administration and instruction on KBOR special projects.

-In section 400, indicate the amount of section 200 (instructional costs) proposed for correctional or other residential institutional.
+On the Corrections line, indicate the amount of instructional costs proposed for correctional or other residential institutional.

-In sections 500 and 600, indicate the amount of sections 100 and 200 proposed for career and training services, respectively.
+On the Career Services and Training Services lines, indicate the amount of administration and instruction proposed for career and training services, respectively.